Skip to Content

 From Miso Pork Belly to Sake Steamed Clam, they’ve got all kinds of delicious dishes you can grill up!

-You can find them on Bloor or Dundas, and they’ve also got locations in Markham, Scarborough, and Mississauga.
+You can find them on Bloor or on Dundas, and they’ve also got locations in Markham, Scarborough, and Mississauga.

 LOCATION: Various locations